nilah-xiv/Raffler-VIP/README.md

   <img src="https://github.com/user-attachments/assets/7b872e1f-e993-49e6-bbeb-5caab1c66335" alt="raffler" width="300"/>
 </p>

 ✨ *A clean, lightweight Dalamud plugin for running elegant raffles in FFXIV.
-Designed for live events like Splash Bash '25 - with all the essentials and none of the bloat.*
+Designed for live events, with all the essentials and none of the bloat.*

 ---